huaweicloud/terraform-provider-huaweicloud/docs/resources/ces_alarmrule.md

     be a string of 1 to 128 characters that can consist of numbers, lowercase letters, uppercase letters, underscores (_), or hyphens (-).

-* `metric` - (Required, List) Specifies the alarm metrics.
+* `metric` - (Required, List, ForceNew) Specifies the alarm metrics.
 The structure is described below.
+Changing this creates a new resource.

 * `condition` - (Required, List) Specifies the alarm triggering condition.
 The structure is described below.